 In a dependency case, a child doesn’t have the proper care of a legal guardian through no fault of a parent or legal guardian.
 For instance, a dependency case can arise if a child’s guardian is hospitalized for a mental or physical medical emergency.
 Dependency does not involve allegations of wrongdoing against the caregiver or parent.

 Most DCFS investigations begin with someone calling the hotline to report a child’s suspected abuse or neglect.
 Anyone can call the hotline.

 There are people whose jobs or licenses require them to report any suspected child abuse or neglect.
 These are “mandated reporters.”
 Doctors, therapists, teachers, social workers, and medical personnel are mandated reporters.

 Although a DCFS investigation is not a criminal investigation, DCFS is a state agency.
 It is possible that the police and DCFS are simultaneously investigating the same allegations.
-If so, the agencies will share any information they receive throughout the course of their investigation.
+If so, the agencies will share any information they receive throughout their investigation.

 The DCFS Investigation Process

 After the hotline call, DCFS will assign an investigator who will try to see the child within 24 hours.
 The investigator will also want to interview the child’s parents or caregivers, speak with witnesses, and visit the scene of the alleged neglect or abuse.